|BOINC in Retrospect||

 Kamran worked at DWave, a Canadian company that was trying to build a quantum computer.
 Kamran created and ran a BOINC project called AQUA that simulated the quantum computer.
 The project ran for several years, I don't think he got much support from DWave for this; he did it on his own.
 AQUA was the first project to deploy a multiprocess application in BOINC; I worked with Kamran to get this working.

 Eric is an astrophysicist who likes computers.
-He designed and implemented the front end of SETI@home.
+He designed and implemented big chunks of SETI@home.
 He had the idea of caching jobs in shared memory on the server, which is central to BOINC server performance.
 He did a lot of the work of converting SETI@home to BOINC - for example, writing the work generator, validator, and assimilator.
 He contributed a lot to the Unix build system for BOINC, based on the GNU tools (autoconf etc.).
 I invited him to join the Project Management Committee; he did, although he didn't get involved much.

 Francois Grey's efforts in China led to the creation of CAS@home.
 The idea was that CAS@home would host many applications, and would serve the computing needs of many Chinese scientists.
 We started with two applications: Lammps and TreeThreader

 The main technical person there was Wenjing Wu.
 The project was formally led by CAS's director of IT, Gang Chen.
 I don't think he was committed to it.
 There were no apps or scientists beyond the first ones, and no promotion of the project to the Chinese public.

 An aside on China: on the first trip to Beijing organized by Francois, I gave a public talk about BOINC.
 The questions afterward made it clear that the idea of donating something to support research for the good of humanity was not resonating with the audience.
 One guy stood up and delivered a long-winded rant about how to make money from BOINC.
 At the time I was nonplussed by this, but in retrospect I should have thought more about it.